 Remember, Long-Term Care Insurance is more than just about money.
 It provides you with access to your choice of quality care in the setting you desire.
 Yes, the money will protect your savings and income.
 However, it reduces the stress and burdens otherwise placed on your family.

-Find the costs of care, availability of partnership plans, and any tax incentives that might be available in the state you live in, or you plan to relocate to in the future.
+Find the costs of care, availability of partnership plans, and any tax incentives that might be available in the state you live in or plan to relocate to.

 Premiums can vary well over 100% for the same benefits, so shopping all the major companies is critical in your research process.
 Be sure to seek the help of a qualified Long-Term Care Insurance specialist to help you design the best policy at the best value.